Businesses of all kinds start blogging as a way to build up a long-term audience.

 Starting a blog with the potential to be a business comes down to the following steps, which we’ll explore in detail:

-- Choose a blogging platform, a domain name, and build your blog.
+- Choose a blogging platform and template

-- Planning out your publishing strategy.
+- Plan your publishing strategy

 If you’re wondering why we’re talking about monetization first, it’s because we need to think more like an entrepreneur than just a blogger in order to make this a profitable venture.